We love our workampers! Having workampers on our staff has been a great experience for us and them!

 The Ozark Country Inn is owned by Christopher Smith, who also owns and operates the Wildflower Bed and Breakfast, the Mountain View Meeting Place event center, and the Cottages at the Wildflower.

-The Inn consists of 7 rooms, 2 on the ground floor and 5 upstairs.
+The Inn consists of 7 rooms, 2 on the ground floor and 5 upstairs, as well as a 2 bedroom cottage.
 The building is over 100 years old but is well built with very little maintenance issues.
 The dining room holds up to 12 people comfortably.

 Duties of the Workamper